cntm-dev/connectome-main/README.md

 After building the source code sucessfully, you should see two executable programs:

-- `cntmology`: the node program/command line program for node ccntmrol
+- `cntmology`: the node program/command line program for node ccntmrol.
-- `tools/sigsvr`: (optional) Ontology Signature Server - sigsvr is a rpc server for signing transactions for some special requirements.
-Detailed docs can be found at [link](https://github.com/cntmio/documentation/blob/master/docs/pages/doc_en/Ontology/sigsvr_en.md)
+- `tools/sigsvr`: (optional) Ontology Signature Server - sigsvr is a RPC server for signing transactions for some special requirements.
+Detailed docs can be found [here](https://github.com/cntmio/documentation/blob/master/docs/pages/doc_en/Ontology/sigsvr_en.md).

-## Run cntmology
+## Run Ontology

 You can run Ontology in four different modes: